TusharGupta-seagull/vprofile-app/README.md

-# End to End CI/CD pipeline implementation using Jenkins
+# End to End CI/CD Pipeline Implementation using Jenkins

-In this project we will take the code from git hub, build the code using maven, perform unit test and code analysis using Checkstyle and SonarQube server, and finally store the artifact in the Nexus Repository server.
+In this project we will take the code from GitHub, build the code using maven, perform unit test and code analysis using Checkstyle and SonarQube server, and finally store the artifact in the Nexus Repository server.
+We will build the dockerImage using the dockerfile and store the image to Amazon ECR repo.
+Deploy the application using Amazon ECS service.

 ### Steps
 ---